 First up, let’s dig into the nitty gritty details of this fantastic grinder:

 We aren’t the only ones who could wax lyrical about this little grinder – there are many who rave it’s the best entry-level grinder out there, and for good reason.

-With 40 individual grind settings, your specifically desired grounds are right at your fingertips.
+With 40 individual grind options, your specifically desired grounds are right at your fingertips.

 The DC motor keeps the beans cool even during longer grind times, which is rare for a grinder in this price range.
 Many lower-priced steel burr grinders overheat the beans during grinding, which can affect the oils and result in a more bitter flavor.

 A convenient pulse button on the front allows you to grind on demand straight into the brew basket.

 We’ve simply found this grinder incredibly easy for beginners to use, yet impressively consistent in both quality and power.

 In terms of best balancing price with quality, this conical burr grinder tops the charts by a long shot (no pun intended!)

 We simply haven’t found another grinder on the market that offers such consistent results for every coffee type, from espresso to pour-over and French Press, for amazingly just over $100.

 It’s the perfect beginner’s grinder, but by no means limited to amateur coffee lovers.